-Total inflow to the St. Lucie Estuary averaged 2,190 cfs over the past week with most of the flow coming from the Tidal Basin.
-Mean salinities increased at all three sites in the estuary over the past week.
-Salinity in the middle estuary was in the lower stressed range (5-10) for adult eastern oysters.
+Total inflow to the St. Lucie Estuary averaged 5,886 cfs over the past week with most of the flow coming from the Tidal Basin.
+Mean salinities decreased at all three sites in the estuary over the past week.
+Salinity in the middle estuary was in the damaging range (<5) for adult eastern oysters.

-Total inflow to the Caloosahatchee Estuary averaged 5,950 cfs over the past week with no flow coming from Lake Okeechobee.
+Total inflow to the Caloosahatchee Estuary averaged 7,709 cfs over the past week with no flow coming from Lake Okeechobee.
 Mean salinities remained below 1 at S-79, Val I-75 and Fort Myers, and decreased at Shell Point.
+The Fort Myers and Shell Point stations only reported until October 9th, and then stopped recording, likely due to the effects of Hurricane Milton.
 Cape Coral and Sanibel stations remained missing over the past week and are undergoing repairs.
 Salinities were in the optimal range (0-10) for tape grass in the upper estuary.
 Salinities were in the optimal range (10-25) for adult eastern oysters at Shell Point.